notenoughneon/await-semaphore/README.md

 ### Set timeout

-In order to avoid dead-lock in extreme situations, or any other needs, there is an option to set timeout to the semaphore so after X time duration the lock will be released altho the `release()` have never called.
+In order to avoid dead-lock in extreme situations, or for any other needs, there is an option to set a timeout to the semaphore, so after X time duration the lock will be released although the `release()` have been never called.

 ```javascript
 import { Duration } from 'unitsnet-js';